Royal Cache

 The Royal Cache, technically known as TT320 (previously referred to as DB320), is an Ancient Egyptian tomb located next to Deir el-Bahari, in the Theban Necropolis, opposite the modern city of Luxor.

 It contains an extraordinary collection of mummified remains and funeral equipment of more than 50 kings, queens, and other royal family members of the New Kingdom, as it was used as a cache for royal mummies during the Twenty-first Dynasty.
 The eleven pharaohs found there include one of the nine pharaohs from the 17th dynasty, five of the fifteen pharaohs from the 18th dynasty, three of the eight pharaohs from the 19th dynasty, and two of the ten pharaohs from the 20th dynasty.
 It is thought to be one of the first caches.The tomb was originally used as the last resting place of High Priest of Amun Pinedjem II, his wife Neskhons, and other close family members.

 Its discovery by locals between 1860 and 1871, and by Egyptologists in 1881, caused a sensation.
 The mummies quickly became a highlight of the new Egyptian Museum (then in Giza).
 In 1969, the discovery was dramatized in The Night of Counting the Years, which became one of Egypt's most widely respected films.
-In 2021 the mummies were moved from the Egyptian Museum to their longstanding resting place to a modern display area in the new National Museum of Egyptian Civilization, following the high-profile Pharaohs' Golden Parade.
+In 2021 the mummies were moved from the Egyptian Museum to a modern display area in the new National Museum of Egyptian Civilization, as the high-profile Pharaohs' Golden Parade.